Centralia College Scholarships

 - Bachelor's Degree Students: Visit the Bachelor's Degree programs webpage for more information on applying for scholarships.

 How to Apply for CC Scholarships

-Submitting the online scholarship application will include you for consideration for all Centralia College Foundation Scholarships.
+Submitting the online scholarship application will include you for consideration in Centralia College Foundation Scholarships.
 If you are eligible, you will be considered for all scholarships in which you meet the specific selection criteria established by the donor.
 Selection criteria may include academic achievement, intended major, leadership ability, and financial need.
 Your application will be matched to an appropriate scholarship.
 Notification of awards will come in the spring for the following fall quarter.

-About Scholarship AwardsCentralia College has scholarships that have been established by the generosity of alumni, parents, and friends of the college.
+About CC Scholarship AwardsCentralia College has scholarships that have been established by the generosity of alumni, parents, and friends of the college.
 The Centralia College Foundation plays a major role in raising scholarship dollars.
 Students may receive scholarship awards based on grade point average, community service/work experience/school activities, recommendations, and an essay.
-Scholarships range from $300 to full tuition and may be available for a second year if recipients reapply.
+Scholarships range from $500 to full tuition and may be available for a second year if recipients reapply.
 See Centralia College Foundation Scholarships for a list of previous recipients of CCF scholarships.